mokMan23/shoui520.github.io/docs/vn-winxp.md

 !!! tip "At least 512MB is recommended for a basic Service Pack 3 install, 1-2 GB for Yomitan & web browsing."
 	More than 2GB is unnecessary for XP, and any other 32-bit OS, since no program will be able to use more than 2 GB. **If you connect your machine to the Internet, [updating](https://legacyupdate.net/) is HIGHLY recommended.**
+	Some VNs also check your formats, location, and time zone as a method of region-locking.
+A non-Japanese locale breaks text in VNs, showing garbage instead.

 1. You will be greeted with a blue installation screen.
 Follow the instructions until you're asked to format your drive.
 Choose NTFS ("Quick" format, if it's available) & wait until your system reboots.
 2. During the graphical phase of installation, you'll see `Regional and Language Options`.
 When this window appears, click `Customize`.
 In the window that pops up, click on the `Languages` tab on the top left and check `Install files for East Asian Languages`.
 Click `OK` and click on the `Regional Options` tab.
 Set `Standards and Formats` to `Japanese`, and `Location` to `Japan`.
 Lastly, click on the `Advanced` tab and change `Language for non-Unicode Programs` to `Japanese`.
 Click `OK`, and wait for the files to install.

-!!! tip "Some VNs check your format, location, and time zone as a method of region-locking."
-	A non-Japanese locale breaks text in VNs, showing garbage instead.

 3. Enter your Name, Company (can be anything), and Product Key.
 4. Change your `Time Zone` to `(GMT +9:00) Osaka, Sapporo, Tokyo`.